What if awakening.

 I'm not gonna reflect that because it's too ugly.

-It's not really exactly the same as awareness,
+It's not really exactly the same as awareness because awareness itself has a coming and going.

 And also,